 JFS, the Foundation, Holdings, Balboa, and CARS Nonprofit are public charities and are exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code and Section 23701(d) of the California Revenue and Taxation Code.
+HUL is not considered tax exempt for the state of California but is included in the federal tax filing of JFS.
 The Foundation, Holdings, Balboa, and HUL are considered disregarded entities for income tax purposes and are included in the income tax returns filed by JFS.
 JFS and CARS Nonprofit believe that they have appropriate support for any tax positions taken, and as such, do not have any uncertain tax positions that are material to the consolidated financial statements.

 CARS is a Delaware corporation subject to federal and state income taxes on its net earnings.
 Income taxes are provided for the tax effects of transactions reported in the consolidated financial statements.
-CARS was dissolved during the year ended June 30, 2019 and does not owe any taxes at June 30, 2019.
+CARS was dissolved during the year ended June 30, 2019 and does not owe any taxes at June 30, 2020 or 2019.

-Capital City Auto Auction and Charitable Auto Recycling, Inc. are California corporations subject to federal and state income taxes on net earnings.
-As these are calendar year companies, no taxes are due as of June 30, 2019.
+Capital City Auto Auction, Charitable Auto Recycling, Inc., and Express Auto Auction are California corporations subject to federal and state income taxes on net earnings.
+These entities are calendar year end tax filers, therefore estimated taxes due for the six months ended June 30, 2020 and 2019 have been accrued as of June 30, 2020 and 2019.